Pixelworlds/inat-mcp-server/README.md

 > [!WARNING] > **Development Status Notice**
 >
+> ```diff
-> <span style="color: red !important;">The iNaturalist API calls are returning too much data currently causing most of the requests to be rejected and causing the MCP server's clients to become unstable.
-Not recommended for use yet.</span>
+> - The iNaturalist API calls are returning too much data currently causing most of the requests to be rejected and causing the MCP server's clients to become unstable.
+Not recommended for use yet.
+> ```

 A Model Context Protocol (MCP) server that provides access to the iNaturalist API through organized, category-based tools.
 Built for @richard-stovall/inat-typescript-client v0.2.0 with a completely rewritten architecture.